 Cumberland Trail State Park works closely with the Southeast Climbers Coalition to provide stewardship and oversight of Black Mountain, Deep Creek and Laurel Snow climbing areas and or parking areas.
-Individuals and groups are asked to please register online prior to climbing at these locations.

 Tennessee State Parks Climbing Policy

 Located just outside of Crossville, Black Mountain is one of Cumberland Trail State Park's premier climbing locations.
 At 2,900 foot, it its known for its spectacular views and offers top-rate top roping and bouldering.
 The boulder field is a great location for beginners to learn the basics and advanced climbers to hone their skills, especially in the maze area.